weaveworks-guides/weave-net-legacy/coreos-simple/README.md

 ---
 layout: guides
 title: Getting started with Weave and Docker on CoreOS
 description: How to use a Weave network on CoreOS to communicate with your containerized applications regardless of the host.
-tags: vagrant, coreos, apache, dns
+tags: vagrant, coreOS, apache, dns
 permalink: /guides/weave-docker-coreos-simple.html

 shorttitle: Using Weave & Docker on CoreOS